Lancaster County

 Moving to or within the Greater Philadelphia area?
 You found the right place.

-A real consult, then a hand-picked local agent or lender matched to you, not whoever paid for your ZIP.
-Underperformers get dropped.
+A 1-on-1 needs analysis with our co-founder Carmen, then a local agent or lender picked for you.
+Partners who underdeliver stop getting referrals.
 If you work with a partner we introduce, NookLocal may earn a referral fee from their broker.

 Pennsylvania taxes swing hard from town to town.
-We show real millage, the Common Level Ratio, and a calculator, so you know the yearly bill before you make an offer.
+We show each town's millage, the Common Level Ratio, and a calculator, so you know the yearly bill before you make an offer.

 See the dataSchool data with real depth

-We cover nine Pennsylvania counties properly: Greater Philadelphia, the Lehigh Valley, Berks, and Lancaster, by people who actually live here.
+We cover nine Pennsylvania counties: Greater Philadelphia, the Lehigh Valley, Berks, and Lancaster, built by people who live here.

 Explore the areas